Cornell-MSBA-DS/Github-Tutorial/README.md

 :one: Copy and Paste the Command Above in your macOS Terminal by clicking on the clipboard

-:two: Then type in *brew install git* in macOS Terminal, and voilà, your done.
+:two: Then type in "brew install git" in macOS Terminal, and voilà, your done.

 **Option 2: Install Git on Linux